 Oceanside at Omni Amelia Island Plantation — 39 Beach Lagoon Road.
 Phone: 904-491-4113.
 Serving lunch and dinner.

 Bob’s Steak and Chop House.
 Phone: 904-432-2201.
-Located within the Omni Resort property at the Spa & Shops (off First Coast Highway).
+Located at Omni Resort property at the Spa & Shops (First Coast Highway).

 Pizza & More